bmoshe/bootcamp-backend/chapters/Chapter 1 - Models.md

 - [ ] Implement handling for `completed` and `completed_at` on `Task` using callbacks.
 - [ ] Create factories for `Task` and `TaskList`.
 - [ ] Write RSpecs for `Task` and `TaskList`.

+(If only we had a TODO list app we could put these in!)